Toy models for hierarchy studies: model

 with $m_j(\varphi,\eta)$ the masses of each of the seven $SU(2)_L\times SU(2)_H\times U(1)_X$ gauge bosons and with $\mu$ the renomalization scale in the $\overline{MS}$ scheme.
 The $m_j(\varphi,\eta)$ functions depend on the value of the scalar fields $\varphi$ and $\eta$ and become the physical gauge boson masses at the vev of these scalar fields, $\langle \varphi\rangle$ and $\langle \eta\rangle$, respectively.
 We want to study different cases and limits, depending on the values of the different couplings.
 Within these cases, we will analyze the probability of obtaining a given mass hierarchy.
 For that we define the following ratio:

 which gives us the hierarchy between the square masses of the (non-mixed) heavy gauge bosons ($H$) and light gauge bosons ($L$).
-We are mainly interested in large hierarchies in the masses without large hierarchies between the different dimensionless couplings.
-Therefore, the above ratio is a good parameter not only for estimate the hierarchy between the masses of the two gauge bosons, but also between the complete two sectors.
+We are mainly interested in large hierarchies in the masses without large hierarchies between the different dimensionless couplings: in this scenario a large hierarchy between $m_{W_H}$ and $m_{W_L}$ is equivalent to a large hierarchy between $m_\eta$ and $m_\varphi$.
+This ratio $\mathfrak{R}$ is simply more convenient for the analytical derivation below.
+Therefore, the above ratio is a good parameter not only to estimate the hierarchy between the masses of the two gauge bosons, but also between the complete two sectors.

 The phenomenology of the model depends on the values of its different couplings.
 To make the analysis simpler, we will study various scenarios, with different parameters set to zero.
 This will allow us to separate the contributions of each coupling to the potential and study its implications to the hierarchies of the model.
 The CW potential discussion in Ref.~\cite{Chataignier:2018kay} for a closely related $SU(2)\times SU(2)$ model can be useful for further clarifications, as it explores alternative situations.